Vi-Kovalska/Gallery/README.md

 - Gallery

 Description
 - This web-application for searching images, viewing them in high quality in a modal window.
+Click on the image to see it in large size!

 Main technologies
 - Project on React working in Vite with HMR and some ESLint rules.